evolarjun/amr/docs/AMRFinder-database.md

 using any of the HMMER package switches, `--cut_tc`, `--cut_ga`, or `--cut_nc`.
 AMRFinder uses `--cut_tc`.

-## Sources of "plus" proteins
+## "Plus" proteins

-At the request of our collaborators we have imported an expanded set of genes that are of interest in pathogens.
+At the request of our collaborators we have added an expanded set of genes that are of interest in pathogens.
 This set includes Stress response, Biocide resistance, Virulence factors, and porins.
 These "plus" proteins have been added with curated percent identites, and are generally identified by blast